Baldock Town F.C.: History

 In 1983 Baldock switched to the Premier Division of the United Counties League, finishing as runners-up in their first season.
 After finishing as runners-up again in 1986–87, they were promoted to the Southern Division of the Southern League.
 They remained in the division until the end of the 1994–95 season, which saw them finish as runners-up, earning promotion to the Premier Division.
 However, they were relegated back to the Southern Division at the end of the 1996–97 season.
 In 1999 the club was transferred to the Eastern Division when the league was restructured.
 After the 2000–01 season they left the league and folded.

 In 2003 the club was reformed as Baldock, with the team composed of former members of the Baldock Town youth team.
 They joined Division One of the North Hertfordshire League.
 After finishing third in 2004–05, they were promoted to the Premier Division.
 The club were founder members of the North & Mid Herts League in 2006, and were placed in the Premier Division.
 During the year the club was renamed Baldock Town.
 After finishing as runners-up in the Premier Division, they were promoted to Division One of the Herts County League.
 They won the division at the first attempt, earning promotion to the Premier Division.
 In 2008 they were renamed again, this time becoming Baldock Town Letchworth following a move to playing home matches in Letchworth.
 However, they reverted to being Baldock Town in 2011 after returning to Baldock.

 The club won the Premier Division in 2011–12 but were denied promotion due to their ground failing the necessary ground grading.
 After finishing as runners-up the following season, they were promoted to Division One of the Spartan South Midlands League after agreeing a groundshare in nearby Hitchin.
+After finishing third in Division One in 2015–16 and 2016–17, they were Division One runners-up in 2017–18, earning promotion to the Premier Division.